 - Reciprocate: The fact that the explosion activates only after the shield is broken or wears off is kind of awkward, but it offers wave clear and a little bit of extra damage in team fights.
 Even after the nerf, all the other talents at this tier are so lackluster that this is still the default.

 - Zealotry: Righteousness’ shield isn’t big enough that increased duration is every likely to matter.
 So this reduces the CD by 2 seconds.
 That is pretty lackluster for a 7 tier talent, especially by comparison to adding wave clear, which is always going to have an impact.
-Even though it has some synergy with Tyrael’s most dominant talent, Imposing Will (13), it just isn’t strong enough to justify taking.
+It has some synergy with Angelic Absorption (13), but that talent has issues as well.

 - Follow Through: It is nice when you can evaluate the value of a talent just through math.
 It takes six AAs with Follow Through to do more damage than one Reciprocate.
 Given that you can only activate Follow Through five times in one rotation of abilities, which involves both uses of Q as well as your heroic, Reciprocate will always do more damage when trying to burst down a single target.
 It’s also area of effect, which in itself has utility, and provides waveclear.
 There is no reason to ever take this talent over Reciprocate.